Ishinomaki: 2011 earthquake, tsunami, and subsidence

 Ishinomaki employs several foreigners to teach English in all of its elementary and junior high schools, as well as the two municipal high schools.
 American teacher Taylor Anderson was killed by the tsunami.
 Since her death, her family has been active in supporting the Ishinomaki school district, and has set up programs to further English education.

 The earthquake shifted the city southeast and downward, lowering it by as much as 1.2 m in some areas and causing it to flood twice daily at high tide.
 A once sandy beach in the Kadonowaki area completely disappeared and tides now reach the wall that once separated the beach from the road.
 Near the Mangakan Island, a walkway with benches was partially submerged in the river.

 Rebuilding

 Since 2011, Ishinomaki and other municipalities have been focusing on rebuilding and attracting residents back into the area.
 In 2019, eight years after the tragedy, Okawa Elementary School remains in ruins, as a memorial to those that were lost in the tsunami.
-Numerous parents who lost children due to staff errors sued the school and won in 2019.
+Numerous parents who lost children due to staff errors sued the school and won in 2016.

 Ishinomaki and other neighboring cities started construction on levees and large walls along the coast to protect against future tsunamis.

 Government

 Ishinomaki has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 30 members.
-Ishinmaki, together with the town of Onagawa, contributes five seats to the Miyagi Prefectural legislature.
+Ishinomaki, together with the town of Onagawa, contributes five seats to the Miyagi Prefectural legislature.
 In terms of national politics, the city is part of Miyagi 5th district of the lower house of the Diet of Japan.